First Time in Da Nang? Here's What You Need to Know Before You Go.

 Da Nang has two main seasons:

-Wet Season (Sep - Jan): Cooler with rain, but calmer and less crowed.
+Wet Season (Sep - Dec): Cooler with rain, but calmer and quieter.

 March to May offers the best balance.
 Gentler weather, softer crowds and great visibility for coastal viewpoints.